canonn-science/CAPIv2-Strapi/README.md

 sudo apt-get install -y nodejs git build-essential
 `

-## Update NPM to the latest version

-**Not required with recent NodeJS v10**

-Run the following to update NPM from v5 to v6:

-`
-sudo npm install -g npm@latest
-`

-## Install Pm2 to run as a service
+## Install PM2 to run as a service

-Run the following to install Pm2 globally on your system:
+Run the following to install PM2 globally on your system:

 `
 sudo npm install pm2 -g